License management

 With Helm, the license data is provided during the installation or the upgrade.

-If you are using an earlier version and need to sync the license, you would need to use the helm upgrade
+If you need to sync the license, you would need to use the helm upgrade

 command and specify the same version as the one currently installed to prevent unwanted upgrades to the latest version.